shinyay/kubernetes-introduction-from-docker/chapter-01.md

 # Chapter 1: Creating Docker Containers

-In this chapter, we’ll dive into the basics of Docker, the foundation of modern containerized applications.
-You'll learn how to create, manage, and run Docker containers, which are essential building blocks for Kubernetes.
+In this chapter, we'll start our hands-on journey with Docker, the foundation of modern containerized applications.
+Before we can effectively troubleshoot Kubernetes, we need to understand the containers it orchestrates.
+You'll learn how to create, manage, and run Docker containers through practical exercises that form the building blocks for everything that follows.
+By getting comfortable with containerization first, you'll be better prepared to tackle Kubernetes challenges later.

 ---